|Middle of Tongue|

 Make sure to check the venom piercing age restriction before coming to store.
 It can help to avoid any undue disappointment.
-In a Blue Banana studio, the venom piercing age restriction is 16 (ID may be required).
+In a Blue Banana studio, the venom piercing age restriction is 16 with the exception of Wales which is 18 (ID may be required).
 Venom piercings are not available with parental consent.

 Once you’re all booked in, you will have some forms to fill out.
 A member of Blue Banana staff will go through the steps and can help you pick out jewellery.
 Then you can meet the piercer!
 They too will give you a quick consultation and briefing before discussing the venom piercing location.

 Venom piercings are usually pierced with a straight barbell.
 Your piercer will pass a cannula needle through the piercing site and then insert the jewellery.
 Remember, you will be sitting for two piercings in one if you opt for a venom tongue piercings.

 A venom piercing can take 4-8 weeks to fully heal.
 The exact healing time varies from person to person and will need top aftercare to ensure successful healing.

 After the initial piercing, your tongue is likely to swell and can be quite sore.
 During the healing process, you should avoid spicy and sticky foods, including chewing gum as this can get caught around your piercing jewellery.
 During healing, avoid smoking and kissing as this may introduce unwanted bacteria into your piercing wound.